 Muscles are found all over your body – there are over 600 of them!
-Muscles allow us to move but are also working when we are just standing still.
-We are not normally aware of them working but they can become painful if they are injured or not able to work properly.
+Muscles allow us to move and are also working when we are just standing still.
+We are not normally aware of them working, but they can become painful if they are injured or not able to work properly.

 Muscle strain or tear

 Grade 1 – A strain or tear of just a small number of the many fibres that make up the muscle.
-Painful but generally recover quite quickly.
+Painful, but generally recover in a few days.

 Grade 2 – A tear of a significant number of muscles fibres.
 There is generally significant pain and swelling.
 Muscle contractions are painful with some loss of strength.
-Take several weeks to recover from.
+These take several weeks to recover from.